ARTAS Robotic Hair Transplant iX

 - Cost (cost of the machine plus a per graft charge)

 Disclaimer: This page is for educational purposes.
-Dr. Bitner does not facilitate robotic hair restoration.
+Dr. Bitner does have the ARTAS robotic hair restoration system but does not use Neograft.